arcadiapage/arcadiapage.github.io/_posts/2020-07-02-reducing-polymath-and-multipotentialite-project-overload.md

 - Creative Life

 ---
-\[Note: This post contains affiliate links from [bookshop.org](https://bookshop.org) in support of indie bookstores.
-I earn a commission from these links, but this does not affect what you pay, and I only link to books that I've enjoyed.\]
+(7/31/20 I've recently published *I Want to Do All the Things*, a short ebook for polymaths.
+It includes this blog post and more!
+Learn more about it [here](https://arcadiapage.com/2020-07-24-i-want-to-do-all-the-things/), or buy it from [here](https://payhip.com/b/4ljG).)

 Not too long ago I read the book [**Goodbye Things** by Fumio Sasaki](https://bookshop.org/a/8232/9780393609035).
 This was a book that I procrastinated to read because on the surface it looked like extreme minimalism.
 However, when I finally got around to reading it, I was so inspired that I've read it twice and plan to read it again.

+\[Note: This post contains affiliate links from [bookshop.org](https://bookshop.org) in support of indie bookstores.
+I earn a commission from these links, but this does not affect what you pay, and I only link to books that I've enjoyed.\]

 One of the things that stood out to me is how Sasaki shares that before letting go of these things, he spent much of his time shopping, watching TV, browsing social media, and trying to impress people with his music, movie, and camera collection.
 But, after letting go of his stuff, he started traveling and learning all kinds of new skills.